Showing posts with label Psychology. Show all posts

 We finally took the leap and moved to a 55+ retirement community.
 There were several reasons behind our decision: a desire to escape extended winters and avoid being homebound for a good part of the year; a wish to settle down in a place where we might eventually retire while our bodies and minds are still functioning well; and the appeal of being in a setting that offers ample opportunities for social interactions.

 So far, living in this community has been a pleasant experience.
-The little pond behind our home offers a blend of tranquility, and there are plenty of social activities to choose from.
+The little pond behind our home offers a sense of tranquility, and there are plenty of social activities to choose from.
 Being here also gave us the chance to meet a fellow resident, Larry.
-This is a little story about Larry and the life lessons be brought home.
+This is a short story about Larry and the life lessons he brought home.

 We don’t have any background on Larry and only come across him during our walks.
 The curious thing about our encounters is that each time we meet, it’s a novelty for him.
 Perhaps due to the impairments of old age, Larry might be having trouble remembering.
 At the beginning of each meeting, we go over the same pleasantries again.
 This repetitive yet novel experience has led me to ponder a paradox: each day is a new experience for Larry, but at the same time, he lacks the continuity of time and the memories that define the self.
 Given that, what is the utility of novelty for him?